bisteinoff/db-tagcloud-for-woocommerce/readme.txt

 You need to use a shortcode [tagcloud attr="xxx" cols="x"] where xxx - is the name of the attribute and x is the number of columns in the tagcloud.
 You can find the names of the attributes on the corresponding woocomerce page {yourwebsite}/wp-admin/edit.php?post_type=product&page=product_attributes

+If you use TinyMCE editor, there is a button "Tag Cloud" at the end of the 2nd bar that will allow you to insert the shortcode immidiately.

 = Why is it so powerful for SEO? =

 A tagcloud helps to improve the linking between attribute categories pages of your e-commerce website.

 == Changelog ==

+= 1.1 =
+* Added the button "Tag Cloud" to the TinyMCE editor.

 = 1.0 =
 * Initial release.